kachark/mads/README.md

 ### Controllers
 - Continuous Infinite-Horizon Linear Quadratic Regulator

-## Libraries Used

-MADS would not be possible without the great work put into these projects:

-- [Legion](https://github.com/amethyst/legion): High performance Entity Component system library
-- [nalgebra](https://github.com/amethyst/legion): Easy to use linear algebra and matrix library

 ## Setup

 MADS consists of a higher level "Engine", managing the overall runtime and step size, and a lower level "Simulator" which